-As Figure 33 illustrates below, this loopback mode provides a connection within the PHY from the transmit PHY-ATM interface to the PHY-ATM receive interface.
+As Figure 34 illustrates below, this loopback mode provides a connection within the PHY from the transmit PHY-ATM interface to the PHY-ATM receive interface.
 Note that while this mode is operating, no data is forwarded to or received from the line interface.
-When Bits [1:0] in the Diagnostic Control Registers are set to 10, the PHY loopback mode works only if clock multiplier is 1x.
-For higher multiplies, these bits must be set to 01.

 Line Loopback

-Figure 34 might also be called "remote loopback" since it provides for a means to test the overall system, including the line.
+Figure 35 might also be called "remote loopback" since it provides for a means to test the overall system, including the line.
 Since this mode will probably be entered under direction from another system (at a remote location), receive data is also decoded and transferred to the upstream system to allow it to listen for commands.
 A common example would be a command asking the upstream system to direct the TC to leave this loopback state, and resume normal operations.